Fbada006/ImdbTestApp/README.md

 The app also uses GitHub actions to build the app and runs whenever a new pull request or merge to the `master` branch happens.
 Note the creation of the fake `local.properties` file as one of the steps to avoid an error.
 Find the configuration in the `.github` folder in the `build.yml` file

+#### Challenges

+One of the biggest issues with the app is that I did not work with a UI designer, meaning the UI could use a lot of improvements.
+With more time, I would have used something like
+Dribble to get a good design.
+There is also another challenge with the fact that `Jetpack Compose Navigation` has certain limitations making it difficult to debug in case of an error but these are all problems that were surmounted by searching for information online and learning.

 ```
 MIT License